tzapu/WiFiManager/README.md

 # WiFiManager
 ESP8266 WiFi Connection manager with save to EEPROM and web config portal

 First attempt at a library.
+Lots more changes and fixes to do.
+Adding examples also needs doing.

 This works with the ESP8266 Arduino platform https://github.com/esp8266/Arduino